By Patty Buccellato

 If you’re in clothes that make you want to hide from others, that’s going to come across in your interactions – phone calls, emails, even your work product.
 If you in some way feel inferior, your behavior will reflect it.
 Let your brightest energy lead your workday choices by beginning each morning in top form.

 It’s 9 a.m.
 Your competition gets an invitation to pitch new business at a prospective client’s office in an hour.
 It’s a client you’ve wanted to work with for months.
-Your competitor is out the door and enroute before you’ve figured out where you last stowed your mascara.
+Your competitor is out the door and en route before you’ve figured out where you last stored your mascara.
 Starting your workday with a ready-for-anything appearance puts you in the power position.
 Own the role.
 Your client roster and bank account will thank you.

 Casual is as casual does.
 A state of mind has a ripple effect.
 A body of study named “enclothed cognition” has documented as much.
 Dr. Adam Galinsky and his team at the Kellogg School of Management at Northwestern University concluded, in their 2012 research that “clothes systematically influence wearers’ psychological processes.”
 If a high-quality, successful appearance can manifest successful thinking and results, why not take advantage of such an easy-to-mange tool?